-Based on the foregoing, Objector requests a rehearing of the Title Board for and the titles set are incomplete and unclear with deceptive language.
+Based on the foregoing, Objector requests a rehearing of the Title Board for Initiatives 2023-2024 #307-313 because the initiatives contain multiple subjects, and the titles set are incomplete and unclear with deceptive language.
 As a result, the Title Board lacks jurisdiction to set a title and should reject the measures in their entirety.